mabq/arch-base/README.md

-# Arch base install with Ansible
+# Install Archlinux with Ansible

 The goal of this repository is to have an ansible script that automates the installation of a base Archlinux system.
 Once the base system is in place the remaining configurations can be done with `ansible-pull` and other repos.